 What kind of support can I expect from the National Brain Tumor Society?

-- Staff support: Our Director of Community Events, Lauren Gainor, is just an email or call away.
-Review your event with Lauren, obtain key resources, and get additional ideas to make sure your event is a success!
-Contact Lauren at firstname.lastname@example.org or (617) 237-1758
+- Staff support: Our Community Events staff are an email or call away to review your event, share key resources, and provide additional ideas to make sure your event is a success!
+Contact firstname.lastname@example.org or 617-658-7034 for more information.

 - Materials: Request materials for your event such as a disposable banner, information on brain tumors, and more.